Welcome to Great Barrier Reef Tours

 Most of the Great Barrier Reef is protected by the Great Barrier Reef Marine Park Authority (GBRMPA), which monitors its preservation and protection from the ongoing impact of human use, including fishing and some forms of tourism.

-For many thousands of years, the Great Barrier Reef has been used by Australian Aboriginal and Torres Strait Islanders.
-It is an important part of their culture, belief systems and spirituality.
+For many thousands of years, the Great Barrier Reef has been an integral part of the Australian Aboriginal and Torres Strait Islanders culture, belief systems and spirituality.

 The Great Barrier Reef is also a must-see location for tourists, especially in regions from Bundaberg in central Queensland, through the Whitsunday Islands, to Townsville and Cairns and up to northern Cape.
 It generates many billions of dollars of economic activity and sustains many small town and large centres.